Connaught Tunnel: Construction

-Rogers Pass shows the summit route details.
+The Rogers Pass article shows the summit route details.
 Only the crest and eastern slope of the tunnel route is underground.

-The primary construction camp was near the western portal, a secondary one near the eastern portal, and a minor one at Bear Creek.
+The primary construction camp was near the western portal, a secondary one was near the eastern portal, and a minor one was at Bear Creek.
 The western portal one, housing 300, was approached either from Loop Spur or the government road from Glacier House.
 The eastern portal one, housing 200, had only rail access.
-Both comprised a police post, small hospital, general store, offices, apartments, bunkhouses, kitchen, dining hall, and lounge, with electric lighting, and plumbing for water and sanitation.
+Both comprised a police post, small hospital, general store, offices, apartments, bunkhouses, kitchen, dining hall, and lounge, with electric lighting and plumbing for water and sanitation.

-Operating three shifts daily, a pioneer tunnel advanced from each end, from which cross cuts were made to the main tunnel so work could carry on at a number of headings.
+Operating three shifts daily, a pioneer tunnel advanced from each end, from which cross cuts were made to the main tunnel so work could carry on at a number of headings simultaneously.
 Compressed air equipment, blasting, steam shovels, and narrow-gauge cars were used.
 At 23 ft high and 29 ft wide, the tunnel would accommodate double tracks.
 The western side involved penetrating thick mud, extremely hard rock, and finally softer rock.
 The highest point of the Selkirks track was just inside the western portal.
 Three steam shovels were based on the west side and one on the east.
 Death and injury were not uncommon.
 Mirroring the advance across the pass in the 1880s, concern for the health and safety of workers was not a priority.
 Beating world monthly tunneling records, the pioneer headings met in December 1915, and the main bores in July 1916.

 The unacceptably high cost projection scrapped the electrification plan.
 Instead, ventilation fans were installed.
-East of the tunnel, the plan for double tracking to Six-Mile Creek was amended to a level 2.8 mi single track connecting with the existing line at Stoney Creek.
+East of the tunnel, the plan for double-tracking to Six-Mile Creek was amended to a level 2.8 mi single track connecting with the existing line at Stoney Creek.
 This reduced the pusher gradient on the east slope by 7.2 mi, 2.4 mi less than specified.
-However, it retained the substantial investment in the bridges at Mountain, Surprise and Stoney creeks.
-The tunnel was completed 11 months ahead of schedule, and below budget.
-One calculation of costs listed tunnelling $4.91M, tunnel track $0.16M, approaches $0.86M, and ventilation $0.11M, totalling $6.04M, less the salvage value of the abandoned line $1.67M.
+However, it retained the substantial investment in the bridges at Mountain, Surprise, and Stoney creeks.
+The tunnel was completed 11 months ahead of schedule and below budget.
+One calculation of costs listed tunneling $4.91M, tunnel track $0.16M, approaches $0.86M, and ventilation $0.11M, totaling $6.04M, less the salvage value of the abandoned line $1.67M.
 Extending the concrete lining during 1919–1925 added a further $2.60M.
 The $8.64M total is in line with a different calculation of $8.45M.
 In all, the route was shortened by 4.3 mi.